 20% Vanguard Total Bond Market Fund

-All four of these portfolios are really just a play off of Portfolio # 26, and range from 80/20 to 20/80.
-It's basically just three-fund plus a little REIT.
-It's too much REIT for some, too little real estate for others, but for a precious few, it's just right.
+All four of these portfolios are really just a play off of Portfolio #26, and they range from 80/20 to 20/80.
+It's basically just a three fund plus a little REIT.
+It's too much REIT for some and too little real estate for others.
+But for a precious few, it's just right.

 Portfolio 174: The Golden Butterfly

-This new-fangled portfolio from Tyler at Portfolio Charts claims to “match the high return of the Total Stock Market [Portfolio # 2] with the low volatility of the Permanent Portfolio [Portfolio # 60]”.
-I don't think it actually does that given its heavy emphasis on bonds and gold.
-Since TSM has outperformed all of those other assets classes over the last decade, there is no way this portfolio has matched its return in that time period.
+This portfolio from Tyler at Portfolio Charts claims to “match the high return of the Total Stock Market [Portfolio #2] with the low volatility of the Permanent Portfolio [Portfolio #60].”
+I don't think it actually does that, given its heavy emphasis on bonds and gold.
+Since TSM has outperformed all of those other asset classes over the last decade, there is no way this portfolio has matched its return in that time period.
 But I'm sure it has been less volatile.

 Portfolio 175: The All Weather Portfolio

 A Ray Dalio creation, this one is also an attempt at improving the returns of the Permanent Portfolio while still improving bear market performance.
-The idea is that Growth can be up or down and inflation can be up or down, so you should pick something that does well in all four combinations of those factors.
-Of course, he seems to think Gold will do well in 3 of those 4 situations, but it makes for pretty fancy charts.
+The idea is that growth can be up or down and inflation can be up or down, so you should pick something that does well in all four combinations of those factors.
+Of course, he seems to think gold will do well in three of those four situations, but it makes for pretty fancy charts.
 If you really can get similar performance with lower volatility, that would allow you a higher withdrawal rate in retirement.

 Portfolios 176-178: Kiplinger Portfolios

-Kiplinger published 3 portfolios for various time horizons.
-This one is the long-term (11+ years) one but they are all composed of actively managed funds, so I don't really like any of them.
+Kiplinger published three portfolios for various time horizons.
+This one is the long-term one (11+ years) but they are all composed of actively managed funds, so I don't really like any of them.
 I included them because they're a good example of what you get from the financial media and many crummy 401(k)s.
-There's usually lots of back-testing involved and as a rule, these types of portfolios had great performance in the years prior to them being published.
+There's usually lots of back-testing involved, and as a rule, these types of portfolios had great performance in the years prior to them being published.

 Portfolios 179-183: Fidelity Index Focused Models

-Fidelity has published lots of portfolio models, including 5 using index funds from 20/80 to 80/20.
-The one above is the 60/40 one.
+Fidelity has published plenty of portfolio models, including five using index funds from 20/80 to 80/20.
+The one above is the 60/40 one—or at least what it looked like the last time we updated this piece in 2020.
 I think it's overly complicated.
 Not only are there four asset classes with less than 5% of the portfolio in them, but it uses a less diversified 500 index fund instead of a total stock market fund.
-In reality, this is just a fancied-up three fund portfolio.
-That said, it's low-cost, broadly-diversified and better than the vast majority of portfolios I've seen.
+In reality, this is just a fancied-up three-fund portfolio.
+That said, it's low-cost, broadly diversified, and better than the vast majority of portfolios I've seen.

 Portfolios 184-188: Betterment Portfolios

-This one comes from Betterment, at least back in 2012.
-They don't list their portfolios out now on their website, but they're basically variations of the above with different stock:bond ratios.
-You'll notice the heavy value tilts, a significant small tilt, and previously focus on safety on the bond side.
-It looks like they also include junk bonds and international bonds now in their portfolios.
+This one comes from Betterment, at least how it looked back in 2012.
+You'll notice the heavy value tilts, a significant small tilt, and a previous focus on safety on the bond side.
+It looks like Betterment also includes junk bonds and international bonds now in their portfolios.

 Portfolios 189-197: SoFi Portfolios

-SoFi also runs a roboadvisor like service that offers 9 portfolios from conservative to aggressive, for retirement and taxable accounts.
-This is the moderate one for retirement accounts.
-I'm not sure exactly what funds they use, so I added appropriate funds for each listed asset class.
-It's a little odd to have EM bonds without developed markets bonds.
+SoFi also runs a robo advisor-like service that offers nine portfolios—from conservative to aggressive—for retirement and taxable accounts.
+This was the moderate one for retirement accounts from a few years ago.
+I'm not sure exactly what funds it used, so I added appropriate funds for each listed asset class.
+It's a little odd to have emerging market bonds without developed market bonds.

-- 10% Bond & Cash (mostly bond plus cash emergency fund)
+10% Bond and cash (mostly bond plus cash emergency fund)

 Portfolio 199: The Physician Philosopher Portfolio

-This is what he had in his 403b a couple of years ago.
-More info on this portfolio here.
-Aggressive, but otherwise pretty Plain Jane aside from a small tilt.
+This is what he had in his 403(b) a couple of years ago.
+It's aggressive, but otherwise, it's pretty plain, aside from a small tilt.

-Portfolio 200: The New White Coat Investor Portfolio
+Portfolio 200: The Current White Coat Investor Portfolio

-A good investment portfolio is broadly diversified, low-cost, mostly or completely passively managed, regularly rebalanced, and consistent with its owner's need, ability, and desire to take risk.
+A good investment portfolio is broadly diversified; low-cost; mostly or completely passively managed; regularly rebalanced; and consistent with its owner's need, ability, and desire to take risk.
 Every portfolio (except the Kiplinger ones) in this post meets those qualifications.
 Pick one you like, or design your own.
 Just don't go looking for the best one.
-As Prussian General Karl Von Clausewitz said, “The enemy of a good plan is the dream of a perfect plan.”
+As Prussian General Carl Von Clausewitz said, “The enemy of a good plan is the dream of a perfect plan.”

 I need to clarify a few things.
 I am a student of investing and the markets.
 I play around with a lot of “What if” scenarios out of curiosity and I enjoy sharing the results with other like-minded individuals.
 I have never advocated investing in a particular manner as a result of sharing the information.
 All I have said is that this is what happened in the past.
 If you want to criticize my portfolio, you need to know how I am actually invested in the real world.